mr-d-self-driving/rstp-mpc-planner/README.md

 ## Citations

-If you find our work useful, please consider citing:
+If you find this work useful, please consider starring this repository and citing the paper as follows:

 ```
 @article{mao2025rapid,